fujaba/fulibFx/README.md

 public class TodoController {

     @Inject
-    App app; // App is the class extending FxFramework
+    App app; // App is the class extending FulibFxApp

     @FXML
     VBox container; // VBox is specified in the FXML file